nwjs/node/doc/api/esm.md

 ```

 If the nearest parent `package.json` lacks a `"type"` field, or contains
-`"type": "commonjs"`, extensionless and `.js` files are treated as CommonJS.
+`"type": "commonjs"`, `.js` files are treated as CommonJS.
+If the volume root is
-If the volume root is reached and no `package.json` is found,
+reached and no `package.json` is found, Node.js defers to the default, a
-Node.js defers to the default, a `package.json` with no `"type"`
+`package.json` with no `"type"` field.
-field.
-"Extensionless" refers to file paths which do not contain
-an extension as opposed to optionally dropping a file extension in a specifier.

-`import` statements of `.js` and extensionless files are treated as ES modules
+`import` statements of `.js` files are treated as ES modules if the nearest
-if the nearest parent `package.json` contains `"type": "module"`.
+parent `package.json` contains `"type": "module"`.

 ```js
 // my-app.js, part of the same example as above